benofben/arbit/downloader/README.md

 Due to an effort from Google to make BigQuery more difficult to use than it was previously (read as "enterprise-y"), it now requires a byzantine setup to run properly.
 You'll need to create a service account and do some weirdness with keys.

-First off, you need to auth gcloud by running:
+First off, you need to auth gcloud on your new VM by running:

     gcloud init